 - Infant Abuse

 Ginger has not publicly repudiated any of these methods nor apologized to students or families for abuses.
 Presumably Livingstone Academy, under Ginger's tutealge, operates on these principles to at least some extent.

-The history of Pilgrims Provision' as recounted on its website is not entirely truthful and transparent. in the Geftakys Assembly ministry, Originally conceived as "Pilgrim Ventures" in 2005, "Pilgrims Provisions Ministries" was incorporated as a 501(c)(3) non-profit in 2008 with Tim and Ginger Geftakys, Mark Miller and Mike Struven as officers.
+The history of Pilgrims Provision' as recounted on its website is not entirely truthful and transparent.
+Originally conceived as "Pilgrim Ventures" in 2005, "Pilgrims Provisions Ministries" was incorporated as a 501(c)(3) non-profit in 2008 with Tim and Ginger Geftakys, Mark Miller and Mike Struven as officers.
 Tim and Ginger were full-time Workers in the Assembly ministry of Tim's father George.
 Tim and Mark Miller were elders in the Fullerton Geftakys Assembly.
-Mike Struven is still a leader in the former Geftakys Assembly in Santa Barbara.
+Mike Struven is still a leader in the former Geftakys Assembly in Goleta.

 The history page of "Pilgrims Provisions Ministries" tells a misleading story.
 In the 1970's the five young future-founders were casual acquaintances involved in the Assembly ministry of George Geftakys.
 Over the years they were all rigorously trained to become leaders in the group.